 Provisions for legal claims, service warranties and make good obligations are recognised when the Group has a present legal or constructive obligation as a result of past events, it is probable that an outflow of resources will be required to settle the obligation and the amount has been reliably estimated.
-Provisions are not recognised for future operating losses provision is recognised even if the likelihood of an outflow with respect to any one item included in the same class of obligations may be small.
+Provisions are not recognised for future operating losses.